ucsd-ccbb/mali-dual-crispr-pipeline/README.md

 	score_dual_crispr ScoreTest LargerTestLib ~/dual_crispr/test_data/test_set_6a,~/dual_crispr/test_data/test_set_6b 21,28 ~/dual_crispr/test_outputs --test

 ### Requirements
-1. An Amazon Linux AMI instance to which you have access that has been configured with the pipeline software
-2. The key (.pem) file that gives you access to the AMI
-3. The Public DNS value for the instance

 4. A file (or multiple files) containing the counts for all the samples in the experiment you wish to score, such as the `*_combined_counts.txt` file produced by the count pipeline

 ### Steps
-1. If you are not already logged into your instance, follow Installation step 1 above to do so
-3. If the counts file you plan to use is not already on the instance, transfer it there and make a note of the path where you put it

-	* Alternately, if you are using the output of the count pipeline, you only need the full path to the relevant run's output folder that was identified in Counts Pipeline Execution step 5

 4. Run the score pipeline script